Thousands of students

 Max Lubin is the CEO of Rise, Inc. a graduate student at the Goldman School of Public Policy at the University of California, Berkeley, and a former Obama Administration appointee at the U.S. Department of Education.
 At the U.S. Department of Education, Max helped shape more than $1 billion in annual investments in innovative schools, nonprofit organizations, and institutions of higher education nationwide.
 Previously, Max worked on local, state, and national electoral and advocacy campaigns focused on advancing equity and opportunity.
 Max is originally from Los Angeles, CA.

 Courtney Yamagiwa is a student at California State University, Long Beach where she is a double major in Consumer Affairs and German.
-Courtney is a member of Students for Quality Education, Associated Students Inc. Student Government, Panhellenic Council, and the German Club.
-She has worked extensively with Students for Quality Education to stop tuition and fee increases for the CSU system and campus specific fees.
 As a member of Student Government, Courtney is pushing to get more campuses resources, including mental health resources and resources for homeless students.
-Outside of school Courtney works part-time in the dormitory dining hall.
 After CSULB Courtney wants to continue organizing around important issues such as higher education.
-Courtney is originally from Alturas, CA.

 Emelia Martinez is a second year student at the University of California, Riverside.
 She is a double major in Political Science and Computer Science.
 Emelia is a member of the Associated Students of University of California Riverside, and the Communications Director for the College Democrats at UCR.
 She is currently working with the Mayor of the City of Pomona to form a Youth Advisory Commission in order to increase the involvement of high school students in local politics.